 International law and contemporary conflicts law and contemporary conflicts

-International law applicable to conflict situations is an area of law in which states and other actors often differ in opinion.
+International law applicable to conflict situations is often at the centre of debates on contemporary conflict- and security concerns, but it is rarely directly or sufficiently addressed.
 This course provides an understanding of international law applicable to various types of contemporary conflict situations, such as state-to-state armed conflicts, internal armed conflicts and peace operations.

 The course focuses on:

-- the foundations of international law, including the sources of international law, legal personality, enforcement mechanisms,
+- the foundations of international law, including the sources of international law